DavidWRobson/ocafix/README.md

 7. No team plays more than one match in the same week (except for the University)
 8. No fixtures scheduled for the day after Kidlington
 9. No fixtures scheduled for the day after The Witney Congress
-9. No fixtures scheduled for Easter Bank Holiday
+10. No fixtures scheduled for Easter Bank Holiday
-10. No fixtures scheduled for the day of the Peter Wells' simultaneous event
 11. No fixtures scheduled for the day of the Cowley Blitz
-12. Fixtures between teams from the same club are scheduled at the begining of each half of the season
+12. Fixtures between teams from the same club are scheduled as near to the begining of each half of the season as possible
 13. No matches to be scheduled outside ranges specified for clubs.
-Currently Abingdon School terms and University terms, excluding Michaelmas 1st week for initial preparation and Trinity 5th to 8th week for exams.
+Currently MCS, Abingdon School terms and University terms, excluding Michaelmas 1st week for initial preparation and Trinity 5th to 8th week for exams.
-14. Clubs do not have more than a specified number of fixtures at home on the same day (currently 2 for all clubs)
+14. Clubs do not have more than a specified number of fixtures at home on the same day (currently 2 for most clubs)
 15. Cowley does not have more than 1 fixtures at home on the third Monday of the month to avoid clash with Stamp Club.
 16. The number of teams that have adjacent teams playing on the same night is minimized.
 17. The number of times both Bicester teams play at home on the same night is maximize
 18. Cowley Didcot and Witney teams don't have "adjacent" (e.g. Team N and Team N+1) playing on the same night.
-19. The Banbury teams are excluded from playing on the 84! nights in which there are clashes with the Leamington and Warwick leagues,.

 ## Conversion to a Windows executable